 Hatsvali Ski Resort

 Ski touring is very popular since Svaneti offers a significant number of wild, untouched slopes.
-Even though Georgia’s premier ski resort is Gudauri, the ones that enjoy going off-piste will have a better time in this region.
+Even though Georgia’s premier ski resort is Gudauri, the ones who enjoy going off-piste will have a better time in this region.

 If you don’t want to try it on your own, there are plenty of organized multi-day tours that go through the mountain slopes to tiny villages where you stay overnight and be treated with local specialties and chacha (a Georgian spirit) to keep you warm.